Vaginal Mesh Lawsuits &

 In January 2016, the FDA announced the reclassification of transvaginal mesh used to surgically repair POP from a moderate-risk device to a high-risk device.
 In its announcement, the FDA stated it was giving all manufacturers of current mesh on the market 30 months to submit proof that their devices are safe and effective as proven by clinical trials.
 For new POP mesh, the FDA now requires the manufacturer to submit a premarket approval application with data demonstrating the effectiveness and safety of the devices before it receives FDA approval and is released to the medical market.
-Call us today to speak with one of our vaginal mesh lawyers.
+Contact My Vaccine Lawyer now to receive a free case evaluation.

 Page last reviewed and updated: January 6, 2021